whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-24-Adore-Box-Subscription-June-2015-Review.md

 <DL>
 <DT>MAC - False Lashes Mascara</DT>
-<DD>small sample tube, Value $2?</DD>
+<DD>Small Sample Tube, Value $2?</DD>
 </DL>

-<p>This sample is tiny and I actually get these type of mascara samples for free from Sephora or other beauty stores, so disappointing.</p>
+<p>This sample is tiny and I actually get these type of mascara samples for free from Sephora or other beauty stores, so it was quite disappointing.</p>
-<p>The mascara itself is alright, not my favorite since it really doesn't curl or lengthen my eyelashes as much as other brands do, so I probably won't be buying this in full size anytime soon.</p>
+<p>The mascara itself is alright, not my favorite since it really doesn't curl or lengthen my eyelashes as much as other brands do.
+I probably won't be buying this in full size anytime soon.</p>
 <br>

 <center><img src='/images/AdoreBoxJune2015Eyeshadow.jpg'></center>